 9. Aran Islands

 Donegal was a bit too far North for me to visit on this trip but if I had had the time then I definitely would have gone!
-It has recently topped National Geographic’s Cool List for 2017 and for good reasons.
-Donegal appears to be the place that makes you feel like you’re really ‘off the beaten path’ in Ireland, escaping the rest of the world with it’s wild landscape, country roads and incredible coastline!
+It topped National Geographic’s Cool List of what to see in Ireland and for good reasons.
+Donegal appears to be the place that makes you feel like you’re really ‘off the beaten path’ in Ireland, escaping the rest of the world with its wild landscape, country roads and incredible coastline!

 Make sure you look into this awesome European prepaid sim card before you go to Ireland so you can stay connected!

 Car hire in Ireland

 As mentioned, hiring a car really is the best way to see Ireland for freedom and flexibility.
 For Car Hire in Ireland, I recommend Rental Cars because they work with the biggest car hire companies including Budget who I hired my car from for this trip!